 Pharaoh Ant Habitat

-Searching for food round the clock, Pharaoh ants feed on sweets, proteins, and live or dead insects.
-Preferring areas near moisture, nests are located near a water resource, such as sprinkler systems and evaporative cooling units.
-Inside homes and businesses, Pharaoh ant nests are generally located in hard-to-reach locations near moisture, such as bathrooms, kitchens, under floors, and behind baseboards.
-In hospitals, nursing homes, and food-processing facilities, they appear in kitchens, laundries, boiler rooms, and around heating ducts, toilets, and pipes.
-Pharaoh ants utilize electrical wiring and plumbing pipes to travel from room to room, which allows them to gain access throughout an entire structure.
+Pharaoh ants are relentless in their search for food, actively foraging day and night.
+They have a varied diet, consuming sweets, proteins, as well as both live and dead insects.
+These ants have a preference for areas with moisture, leading them to establish nests near water sources like sprinkler systems and evaporative cooling units.
+When found indoors, Pharaoh ant nests are typically located in hard-to-reach areas close to moisture, such as bathrooms, kitchens, under floors, and behind baseboards.
+In settings such as hospitals, nursing homes, and food-processing facilities, they tend to appear in kitchens, laundries, boiler rooms, and around heating ducts, toilets, and pipes.
+Pharaoh ants make use of electrical wiring and plumbing pipes to move from room to room, granting them access throughout an entire structure.

 Pharaoh Ant Behaviors, Threats, or Dangers

-Although Pharaoh ants do not bite, they carry and transmit a number of dangerous pathogens to people and pets, including salmonella and streptococcus.
-Due to their small size, they can access almost any space, contaminating food and food prep surfaces in kitchens and cafeterias as they forage.
-When they invade hospitals and nursing homes, they can contaminate sterile operating rooms, surgical equipment, and recovery rooms.
-Furthermore, most conventional pest control treatments do not control Pharaoh ants.
-If a Pharaoh ant infestation is suspected, it is recommended to contact a professional ant exterminator.
+While Pharaoh ants themselves do not bite, they present a significant risk by carrying and spreading various harmful pathogens to humans and pets, such as salmonella and streptococcus.
+Despite their small size, they can infiltrate almost any area, posing a threat of food contamination and compromising food preparation surfaces in kitchens and cafeterias during their foraging activities.
+In healthcare facilities like hospitals and nursing homes, their presence can lead to the contamination of sterile operating rooms, surgical equipment, and recovery areas.
+It is worth noting that traditional pest control methods often prove ineffective against Pharaoh ants.
+If there is suspicion of a Pharaoh ant infestation, it is strongly advised to seek assistance from a professional ant exterminator.